Papio boys use key free throws to take down Gretna in overtime

 With the score 39-35 Monarchs, Joey Hylok hit a three-pointer from the wing to give extend the Monarch lead to seven.

-Papio extended the lead to 44-38, then an Ely Doble three-pointer from the corner cut that lead in half.
+Papio extended the lead to 44-38, then a Doble three-pointer from the corner cut that lead in half.

 Gretna cut the lead to one point with 46.9 seconds left.
 Papio’s Owen McLaughlin was then fouled on the inbound play.
 He split the free throws.